3mdeb/news-and-ideas/blog/content/post/2020-03-27-trenchboot-nlnet-lz.md

 2. Flash USB drive with the image.

-3. Insert USB drive and choose proper boot partition.
+3. Insert USB drive on the target platform and choose proper boot option.

 4. In boot menu press `tab` and add serial console parameters: